 - Women's groups

 - Church groups

 - Married adolescent groups

 - Breastfeeding groups

 - Groups for preventing mother-to-child transmission (PMTCT) of HIV

+- Groups for people living with HIV/AIDS (PLHA)

 By using groups of women who already meet on a regular basis, we can tap into sustainable, ongoing mechanisms to spread additional information about IYCN.
 The women get together for other reasons, but can supplement this work with additional sessions and information on IYCN.